gasaichandesu/calendar_timeline/README.md

 ![header.jpg](header.jpg)

+## Important

+This is a fork of original widget made specifically for my needs.
+What's changed:

+- Removed useless dots at the top of DayItem
+- Added a dot at the bottom of DayItem, which could indicate presence of any event on that date.
+It is controlled using dayWithEventsPredicate and dotsColor
-**Flutter widget form select a date in horizontal timeline with customizable styles.**
+- **Flutter widget form select a date in horizontal timeline with customizable styles.**

 ## Getting Started